2023 Most Popular Child Development & Family Studies Bachelor's Degree Schools

 For students who choose a 10-year repayment plan, the average monthly student loan payment is $636.

 North Dakota State University - Main Campus did quite well in this year’s ranking of the most popular places for human development and family studies students to get a bachelor’s degree.
 It came in at #20 on the list.
-Located in the midsize city of Fargo, North Dakota State University is a public college with a large student population.
+Located in the medium-sized city of Fargo, North Dakota State University is a public college with a large student population.

 Women make up 94% of the human development majors at the school.